readyready15728/misc/awakemud-notes.md

 terminal in the basement.
 * Dan at The Android's Dungeon offers work (and it's Matrix work).
 * 'help progress'.
 * Road Hog Racing in West Tacoma sells vehicles.
+So does Harbor Trucks and Vans in SW Seattle and Corporate Edge Security Automotives in NW Seattle.
 * There is a Matrix terminal in the southernmost room of Bryerson Medical (West Tacoma) but it requires an electronics kit and cracking to enter.
 * The manager of the Flying Dragon Restaurant offers work (minimum reputation